This page is sponsored by:

 biography

-LEFT and CENTER: Beefcake poses from the 1950s.
-RIGHT: Derek with Katy Jurado
+LEFT and CENTER A: Beefcake poses from the 1950s.
+CENTER B: Derek with Katy Jurado.
+RIGHT: With fourth wife Bo Derek in 1984

-In addition to his films, John Derek was also known for marrying some of the most beautiful actresses in Hollywood; his four wives were Pati Behrs, Ursula Andress, Linda Evans, and Bo Derek.
-In his later career as a director, Derek directed films starring threee of his wives, including Once Before I Die (1965) with Ursula Andress; Childish Things (1969) with Linda Evans; and Tarzan, the Ape Man (1981) with Bo Derek.
+In addition to his films, John Derek was also known for marrying some of the most beautiful actresses in Hollywood.
+His four wives were actresses Pati Behrs, Ursula Andress, Linda Evans, and Bo Derek.
+In his later career as a director, Derek directed films starring three of his wives, including Once Before I Die (1965) with Ursula Andress; Childish Things (1969) with Linda Evans; and Tarzan, the Ape Man (1981) with Bo Derek.

 the films of john derek